Consisting of both letters and hieroglyphs, in Humanese, the sign:

 if from the letters and hieroglyphs, shapes are formed:

-Towards the end of the age of migration, people began to live in settlements in which defensive structures were built as places of refuge in times of attack.
-In addition, towers were built so that potential attackers could be identified from far away.
+As the age of age of migration slowly drew to an end in around the tenth century AD, people lived in settlements in which defensive structures were built as places of refuge in times of attack.
+As a new feature, towers were built so that potential attackers could be identified from far away.
 If an unknown band of people were seen, the lookout manning the tower would sound the alarm by blowing a horn.
-Taking a cue from the exhortation „an’akine akinemenos pleis“ it is time to accept our role as watchmen for the health of our planet and blow the horn or „orsana“ that sounds the alarm.
+Taking a cue from this and the exhortation „an’akine akinemenos pleis“ it is time to accept our role as watchmen for the health of our planet and blow the horn or „orsana“ that sounds the alarm.

 While this is not Punk Rock, it rocks the boat by going beyond anger.
 Supported by philosophy, mathematics and biology (see the One World Pragmatism essay on the Mission Page), it gives a complete and holistic vision of something that if we are to have a future, quite simply must be.
 Nothing more, nothing less.
 Welcome to all those who would reload humanism.